Chantal-Yvonne/blog-preview-card/README.md

 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
+- media query for at mobile 375px

 ### What I learned
 - How to follow  design system(colors, fonts,spacing) using  style guide.
 - How to center element vertically nd horizontally using flexbox.
+- How to use responive deign techniques
 - How to deploy  project using Github Pages.

 ### Continued development
+- I want to strenghten my knowledge on responsive deign techniques.

 ## Author